 DOR may allow taxpayers whose estimated annual use tax liability is between \$500 and \$1,250 to make quarterly tax payments.
 Also, DOR may permit taxpayers with an estimated annual tax liability of less than \$500 to make an annual payment.
 If good cause is shown, DOR can allow a 2-month extension for filing the tax return [A.R.S. § 42-5162].

-The following section is a summary by year of tax law changes that have been enacted by the Legislature since 2004.
+The following section is a summary by year of tax law changes that have been enacted by the Legislature since 2006.
+The estimated initial dollar impact of these changes is summarized by fiscal year in Table 2 below.